 DAA Audition & Interview Day

-The theatre department holds the majority of DAA auditions on our annual DAA Audition Days, February 22, 2019.
+The theatre department holds the majority of DAA auditions on our annual DAA Audition Days, November 15, 2019 and February 14, 2020.
 Students have the opportunity interact with current students and faculty, attend workshops and see a performance.
 All candidates will also have an interview with members of the theatre department faculty.
 See an example itinerary below.
 A full itinerary will be posted closer to the date.